The Omlet Blog Category Archives: Incubation/Chicks

 Chicks are usually fully feathered by the time they’re 6 weeks old, but not all chicks are ready to venture beyond their brooder at this age.
 Even though they’ve traded their fluffy down for mature feathers, they’re still very young.
 At Omlet, we recommend transitioning your chicks from their brooder to their Eglu chicken coop at 12 weeks of age.

-Waiting until your chicks are 12 weeks old will give them time to become more coordinated and build the strength they need to navigate ladders, and give them plenty of time to become familiar with their rise-to-roost schedule.
+Waiting until your chicks are 12 weeks old will give them time to become more coordinated and build the strength they need to navigate the bigger world outside of the brooder, and give them plenty of time to become familiar with their rise-to-roost schedule.

 From brooder to coop

 These 12 weeks will go by in a blink of an eye, so be sure to prepare for (and enjoy) your chicks’ time in the brooder.
 Caring for newly hatched chicks is exciting, and will set the tone for the rest of your relationship with them.
-Handling your chicks daily will help build a bond and before long your chicks will trust you, and there’s no better time than when they’re in their brooder to kickstart this relationship.
+Handling your chicks daily will help build a bond — and there’s no better time than when they’re in their brooder to kickstart this relationship.
 Once your little flock trusts you, it will make their transition to their coop even easier.

 In the meantime, you can set up your flock’s walk in chicken run to take your chicks outside once they’re fully feathered.
 Keep these excursions short to make sure they don’t get chilled or draw the attention of other animals (including your other pets).
 If you plan to use an automatic chicken coop door, you can open and close it while your chicks are on their outing to get them used to the noise.
 Show your small flock where their chicken feeders and waterers are so that they’ll know where to find them once they move in.